dbenesh82/propagule_transmission/propagule_transmission.md

 ![](propagule_transmission_files/figure-markdown_github/unnamed-chunk-12-1.png)

 The links with missing mass data nonetheless have consumer-resource mass ratios.
 Brose et al. say that these masses were calculated from length allometries, but I am unsure about how to back calculate masses, as the allometric relationships were not given.
 The links with missing masses show a wider spread in mass ratios, especially large ratios (i.e. big consumers, small resources).
-Thus, grazers or detritivores are probably overrepresented here.
+Thus, grazing or detritivorous interactions are probably overrepresented among the missing values.

 ``` r
 # look at missing data